 Finally, as called for in the 1995 General Management Plan (GMP), some or all of the Mission 66 maintenance yard buildings may be converted for other NPS functions or transferred to park concessioners.
+As noted in a 2009 Memo to File for GMP Implementation, GRCA intends to transition the buildings in this location, with the exception of the Powell building, to park concessions operations.
 Therefore, it has been recommended that SRM offices and functions be moved from this location.